-- Add the dry ingredients to the wet ingredients, and stir until thoroughly combined.
+- Add dry ingredients to the wet ingredients.
+Stir until combined.

 - Line a baking sheet with parchment paper.
-Place cookie dough dollops by the spoonful about an inch apart on the pan.
+Scoop cookie dough by the spoonful on the pan.
 (I use an ice cream scoop with thumb lever press which yields 12 cookies.)

-- Bake for 12-15 minutes (more or less depending on your oven and size of cookies.
-I take them out when the tops are lightly browned.)
+- Bake for 22-25 minutes (more or less depending on your oven and size of cookies.)
+I take them out when the tops are lightly browned.